PegasusSimulator/PegasusSimulator/docs/source/features/ardupilot.rst

 .. note::
    This feature is highly experimental and was developed by the open-source contributor `TomerTip <https://github.com/TomerTip>`_ in `PegasusArduPilot <https://github.com/TomerTip/PegasusArduPilot>`_, and merged into the main project.

+To get PegasusSimulator and ArduPilot SITL talking, the open-source contributor `TomerTip <https://github.com/TomerTip>`_ created a Python implementation of the custom protocol used between ArduPilot SITL and the simulator - called `PyArduPilotPlugin <https://github.com/TomerTip/PyArduPilotPlugin>`_.
+This project allows developers to create a custom simulator and integrate it with ArduPilot SITL control using Python!

 Installing Ardupilot (Arducopter)
 ---------------------------------